How much does food cost in Canada? A record of the frugal life struggles of an engineer living in Canada

 total $85.83

-Well, compared to last month, I think it was within the average Canadian food budget.
+Well, compared to last month, I think our food expenses were pretty average for Canada

-Eating out is very expensive in Canada.
-For example, if you were to eat ramen in Canada, a bowl of ramen would definitely cost $22-5, plus 13% tax and 15-20% tip, and it would be around $30.
+Eating out in Canada is very expensive.
+For example, if you eat ramen in Canada, a bowl of ramen will definitely cost you $22-$5, plus 13% tax and a 15-20% tip, bringing the total to about $30

-The reason I can't stop eating out even though it's so expensive is because Canadian food is so delicious!
-Canada is said to be a small planet, and it's a place where people from all over the world come together and concentrate, so you can easily enjoy authentic cuisine from all over the world.
-If you want to travel around the world, you should just come to Canada (I'm sure that's not the case).
+Even though it's so expensive, I can't stop eating out because the food in Canada is so delicious!
+Canada is said to be a small planet, and people from all over the world gather here, so the appeal is that you can easily enjoy a variety of authentic dishes from around the world.
+If you want to travel around the world, you should come to Canada (although I'm sure that's not what you're talking about)

 summary

-I showed you my pretty realistic eating habits.
-What do you think?
+I've shown you a pretty realistic picture of my eating habits, but what do you think?

-I really wanted to show you how I tried my best to save money for a week, but I kept giving in to temptation and ended up with an article that just showed off how crappy a person I am.
-I feel like :'(
+I really wanted to show you how I've been trying my best to live a wonderful, frugal life for a week, but I gave in to temptation so much that I feel like this article just showed off how useless a person I am :'(

-No, I'm great!
-It was hard to cook for myself after work, but I did my best!
-Be kind to others and even more kind to yourself.
+Wow, I'm so great!
+Cooking for myself after work is hard, but I did a great job!
+Be kind to others and even kinder to yourself

-I still have to save money, so I will continue to do my best to live without Uber Eats.
+I still need to save money, so I will continue to try my best to avoid Uber Eats

-Canada is not only expensive, but taxes are also very high, so if you are not careful, you will end up spending a lot of money, so be careful.
-On the other hand, there are many positive aspects, such as medical expenses being free and certain daily necessities not being taxed.
+Prices are high in Canada and taxes are extremely high, so you need to be careful as you can end up spending a lot of money if you're not careful.
+On the other hand, there are many good aspects to Canada, such as free medical care and no taxes on certain necessities

-I've complained a lot, but Canada is a great place and I love living there.
+Despite all the complaints, Canada is a great place and I love living here

-Well, I'm living a relaxed life like this, but if you want to know anything about the situation in Canada, please let me know.
-I would like to write on my blog again.
-If I feel like it! lol
+Well, I'm living a relaxed life like this, but if there's anything you'd like to know about the situation in Canada, please let me know.
+I'd like to write about it on my blog again, if I feel like it!
+Lol

 🍜🍜🍜🍜🍜🍜🍜🍜🍜🍜🍜🍜🍜🍜🍜🍜🍜🍜🍜🍜🍜🍜

-Beyond has an opportunity to travel to Canada for 3 months in the infrastructure business.
-If you want to try some of Canada's most delicious food, please apply!
+Beyond Japan is offering a three-month business trip to Canada for its infrastructure business.
+If you would like to try some of Canada's delicious food, please apply!

 https://recruit.beyondjapan.com/entry